-One of the chief objectives of this course is to acquire insight into the way literature is used as a means of communication to communicate various political views to a broad public in Iran, Afghanistan, Tajikistan and Indo-Pakistani sub-continent.
+One of the chief objectives of this course is to acquire insight into the way literature is used as a means to communicate various political views to a broad public in Iran, Afghanistan, Tajikistan and Indo-Pakistani sub-continent.
+The students acquire knowledge on the interaction between politics and literature in the Persian-speaking world.
+In addition, the students learn how to contextualize literary, philosophical, and religious works in a wide range of modern political domains.
+They also learn how to present orally and in writing their findings to a specialist and broader audience.

 Mode of instruction